jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/OnePointFive.md

 Fortunately, it seemed like I could copy-paste stuff out of the web portal with the admin creds directly into the configuration file, and that _seemed_ to work—though I also had to copy in a 'session token' field, of which no mention is made in the walkthrough.
-It was absolute nightmare just to get myself set up on the basics, however, especially when I FOLLOWED THE DARN AWS BEGINNER GUIDE AND IT DIDN'T FREAKING WORK.
+It was an absolute nightmare just to get myself set up on the basics, however, especially when
+I FOLLOWED THE DARN AWS BEGINNER GUIDE AND IT DIDN'T FREAKING WORK.

 All in all, a very poor first impression for getting myself set up independently on AWS.
 Honestly, if it weren't the